Are there other gamefish?

 Some fisheries contain the fast and acrobatic 'matrincha'.
 ‘Sorubim’ are large, aggressive catfish that happily strike a plug.
 Amazon rivers are also home to beefy 'pacu', bony-mouthed 'bicuda', streamlined 'pike cichlids' (Crenicichla sp.) and lots of small but feisty piranha.

 Some of the best trophy peacock bass rivers do not offer a wide variety of ‘incidental’ species.
-If you’re after a mixed bag and not specifically seeking trophy-sized peacock bass, consider some of the rivers on the Amazon’s high-gradient fringe, with, payara, pacu, giant catfish and smaller peacocks, all accessible from one variety species camp, on northern Brazil’s Rio Travessao.
+If you’re after a mixed bag and not specifically seeking trophy-sized peacock bass, consider some of the rivers on the Amazon’s high-gradient fringe, with, payara, pacu, giant catfish and smaller peacocks, all accessible from our Multi-species variety lodge, in Brazil’s Guyana shield region on the beautiful Rio Travessao.

 For more information on other Amazon species, see our Amazon Gamefish Encyclopedia.